Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsing.md

 * Positions the Unity camera in the Scene.
 * Aims the Unity camera at something.
 * Adds procedural noise to the Unity camera.
-Noise simulates things like handheld effects or vehicle shakes.
+Noise simulates things like hand-held effects or vehicle shakes.

 Cinemachine encourages you to create many CmCameras.
 The CmCamera is designed to consume little processing power.
 If your Scene is performance-sensitive, deactivate all but the essential CmCameras at any given moment for best performance.